 The Law Offices of Richard C. McConathy provide elite criminal defense representation for individuals located in Collin, Tarrant, Denton, Parker, and many other counties in the state of Texas.
 Led by Richard C. McConathy, our team of legal professionals has years of experience working with cases involving traffic violations.
 If you have been accused of street racing in Texas and you need a criminal defense attorney, we are here to provide you with services that have the potential to bring about a favorable outcome for you.
 For more information, call our Collin County office at (469) 304-3422 to schedule your free consultation.
 You can also get in touch with our team through our online contact page.

 Definition of Racing on Highway

 Texas Statute § 545.420 states that an individual is guilty of racing on a highway when they are found being involved in any sort of race, vehicle speed competition, drag race contest, driver’s physical endurance contest, or vehicle speed/acceleration exhibition.

 The same statute defines “drag race” as two or more vehicles lined up next to each other and accelerating in an attempt to outdistance the other participators.
-It also defines “race” as using one or more vehicles to outdistance another vehicle, prevent a vehicle from passing, reach a finish line or set destination before another vehicle, or test the physical endurance of a driver while traveling over a long-distance driving route.
+It also defines “race” as using one or more vehicles to outdistance another vehicle, prevents a vehicle from passing, reaches a finish line or set a destination before another vehicle, or test the physical endurance of a driver while traveling over a long-distance driving route.

 NHRA: Take it to the Track – This link takes you to the official website of the National Hot Rod Association.
 On this webpage, you can find information in regards to the dangers of street racing.
 You can also find statistics about yearly deaths, traffic violations, and motor vehicle accidents that take place as a direct result of street racing.